 Investments are reported at fair value unless a legal contract exists which guarantees a higher value.
 Investment income consists of interest, dividends and net investment gains or losses resulting from changes in the fair value of investments.
-Amounts due to broker represent purchases of securities as of fiscal year end but subsequently settled and transferred to the broker.
+Amounts due to broker represent purchases of securities as of the fiscal year end which have not settled and for which payment has not yet been transferred to the broker.